What Is Digital Waste Tracking?

 The EA's Digital Tracking Service

 The service handles both non-hazardous waste transfers and hazardous waste consignments through a single platform.
+Operators can connect via API (linking to existing waste management software) or via spreadsheet upload.
 Mobile access is available for on-site completion.

 What To Do Now